-It’s no wonder then that this year Mental Health Awareness Week in the UK focused specifically on mental health in the workplace.
+It’s no wonder then that last year Mental Health Awareness Week in the UK focused specifically on mental health in the workplace.

 The impact is huge – both on the individual, but also for organizations, who may already be struggling with low productivity in the workplace (our research found employees admitted to being productive for less than 30 hours a week).

 So, what can People Companies do to ensure they’re supporting employees’ mental wellbeing effectively?
 Here are six tips on how to support mental health within your organization.

 1. Break down the stigma of mental health

 85% of workers researchers spoke to thought there was still a stigma attached to stress and mental health issues in the workplace.

 The first step in tackling mental health issues is to break down the culture of silence surrounding it, and creating an environment where people feel comfortable to talk.

 Banking giant Barclays has launched ‘This is me’ to do just that, by supporting people to tell their own stories.
 The campaign includes over 200 employee stories that have been captured on film and in writing, manager training, and policy reviews.